 Police Can Require Your ID Only if You're a Suspect

-Many individuals are not aware that they don't have to answer all an officer's questions, even if they are behind the wheel.
-Even if you are required to show your ID, you usually don't have to say much more about anything such as your recent whereabouts and activities or what you've been drinking, in the case of a potential DUI arrest.
-These rights were put into the U.S. Constitution and affirmed by the courts.
-You have a right not to incriminate yourself, and you have a right to walk away if you aren't under arrest.
+Many citizens are unaware that they don't have to answer all police questions, even if they were driving.
+Even if you must show identification, you may not have to say more about anything your plans or what you've been drinking, in the case of a DUI investigation.
+The law protects all citizens and gives special protections that allow you to remain quiet or give only partial information.
+You have a right not to testify or speak against yourself, and you may usually walk away if you aren't being officially detained.

 Even though it's best to have a thorough knowledge of your rights, you should hire a lawyer who gets all the small stuff of the law so you can protect yourself reasonably.
 Knowing all therules and being aware of the different situations where they apply should be left up to professionals.
 This is especially true since laws regularly change and legal matters are decided often that also make a difference.